Zasilkovna/WooCommerce/readme.txt

 Added: Calculation of exceeding the Free shipping limit without discount from coupons
 Added: Support for payment plugins of 3rd parties e.g. TORET GoPay etc.
 Added: Support for CURCY - Multi Currency for Woocommerce plugin
+Added: Support for Currency Switcher for WooCommerce by WP Wham
 Updated: Packaging weight plugin option re-labeled

 = 1.3.2 =